6 Best Cloud & Ghost Kitchen POS Systems (2023)

 Toast KDS

-Another notable feature of Toast is the Kitchen Display System (KDS), made to withstand the rugged conditions of a kitchen.
+Another notable feature of Toast is the Kitchen Display System (KDS).
 It fits different screen sizes and integrates with Toast Go.
-It combines orders from all sources (kiosks, online, third-party platforms) on your KDS and has features for alerts, auto-firing by prep time, and color-coded modifications for allergens.
+The KDS also combines orders from all sources (kiosks, online, third-party platforms) and has features for alerts, auto-firing by prep time, and color-coded modifications for allergens.

 Customer-centric Features